 In December 2013, an Independent Secretariat for the GCF, located in Songdo, South Korea, began its work with around 40 people.
 The number of staff has increased significantly since, reaching 100 positions at the end of 2016 and 140 by the end of 2017.
-Secretariat staff levels have already been set by the Board at up to 250 positions by 2050, but levels have stagnated below 220 for most of 2019 and 2020, which reflects staff turnover as well as efficiency gains in streamlining operational procedures.
-The Secretariat plans to accelerate its recruitment process to reach the full complement of 250 staff by the end of 2021.
-This recognises the growing workload of the Secretariat given an expanding portfolio under implementation, its complexity and the ambition of GCF-1 programming goals.
+Secretariat staff levels have already been set by the Board at up to 250 positions by 2020, but levels have stagnated below 220 for most of 2020 and 2021, which reflects staff turnover and attrition as well as efficiency gains in streamlining operational procedures.
+The Secretariat plans to accelerate its recruitment process to reach the full complement of 250 staff by the mid of 2022 although it indicated that it would also need additional support through an increase in consultants' support in the short-term.
+This recognises the growing workload of the Secretariat given an expanding portfolio under implementation, its complexity and the ambition of GCF-1 programming goals under the GCF's updated strategic plan (GCF, 2021c).
+Accordingly, the Board at its 30th meeting agreed to build-up the Secretariat's staff over the next three years to the equivalent of 300 full-time positions (in staff and consultants) in 2022 and to 350 positions in 2023.
+This staff build-up is to be accomplished while reducing the operating expenses of the Secretariat from currently 1% to 0.7% of assets under management.

 After an external evaluation of the Secretariat's structure and staffing needs in 2017, the Board approved a reorganisation of the Secretariat into five major divisions.
 These are: country programming, mitigation and adaptation, Private Sector Facility (PSF), support services, and external affairs, plus five offices for the General Counsel, governance affairs, internal audits, portfolio management, and risk management and compliance.
 It further expanded the office of the Executive Director to include a Deputy Executive Director and a focus on knowledge management and strategic outlook.
-Under Yannick Glemarec's Table 1: Status of pledges and contributions for the GCF initial resource mobilisation (IRM) and for the GCF first replenishment (GCF-1) (as at 31 October 2020)a
+Under Yannick Glemarec's leadership since 2019, the Secretariat structure has been further fine-tuned to more clearly separate functions and related reporting lines throughout the project cycle, with programming divisions now reporting to the Deputy Executive Director and second-level due diligence and compliance overseen by the Executive Director.
+Further efforts in 2021 focused on strengthening workplace culture and staff development and wellbeing given the continued work challenges brought on by the Covid-19 pandemic as well as internal grievance and dispute resolution measures.
+For 2022, the Secretariat structure will be further updated through a new Division of Portfolio Management in recognition of the growing implementation scale and responsibilities of the GCF; at the same time, and in anticipation of strategic planning for the GCF's second replenishment period (GCF-2), the Secretariat's structure will be further reviewed.
+The Secretariat will also conduct a feasibility study on options for establishing a regional presence.